Washington Heights, Manhattan: 20th century

 The demographics of the neighborhood were undergoing significant change.
 While the Protestant population remained stagnant, first- and second-generation Irish and Eastern European Jews continued to move in.
 By 1930, nearly a quarter of Manhattan's Jewish residents lived north of 155th Street.
 The neighborhood also saw an influx of German Jews escaping Nazism in the 1930s and 1940s, a history documented by Steven M. Lowenstein's book Frankfurt-on-the-Hudson (a nickname referencing the origin city of many in the diaspora).
 One attractive aspect of Washington Heights for German Jews was likely its Eastern European Jewish presence, but an economic pull was its abundance of housing stock from the 1920s construction boom.
 Although rents were higher than average, many landlords offered some free rent to draw new tenants, and apartments were nonetheless spacious for their cost.

 In the first half of the 20th century, tensions broke out between Catholics and Jews, who were not very segregated residentially but remained in separate social spheres.
-Around the start of World War II, Irish groups such as the Christian Front arose, drawing large crowds to their antisemitic rallies, coupled with the vandalism of synagogues and beating of Jewish youth by Irish youth in gangs such as the Amsterdams.
+Around the start of World War II, Irish groups such as the far-right Christian Front arose, drawing large crowds to their antisemitic rallies, coupled with the vandalism of synagogues and beating of Jewish youth by Irish youth in gangs such as the Amsterdams.
 After continual charges of police negligence, a committee was created to combat the violence and many members of the Irish gangs were arrested.
 By 1944, the local Catholic Clergy were pressured to speak out against the prejudice, and Jews, Catholics, and Protestants began working together on solutions to ease the tensions.

 Around this time, Washington Heights also gained its first substantial population of black residents, by 1943 numbering around 3,000 and concentrated mainly in the southeastern part of the neighborhood.
 The black population of Washington Heights was dwarfed, however, by that of Hamilton Heights, where white residents were 63% of the population in 1943.
 It was during this period that the popular boundary of Washington Heights shifted from 135th Street to 155th Street, as many residents of European descent refused to include African Americans in their conception of the neighborhood.
 This attitude was expressed in a phrase heard in the time period: "Washington Heights begins where Harlem ends."
 In fact, many of the neighborhood's new Jewish arrivals had left from Harlem as it became increasingly populated by black people from the South during the Great Migration.